playbook-ui/playbook-ios/README.md

 - `Playbook`: Core system of component management.
 - `PlaybookSnapshot`: Generates snapshots of all components.
+- `PlaybookAccessibility`: Generates snapshots of all components with accessibility information.
+    - Must be installed using CocoaPods.
 - `PlaybookUI`: Products a browsing UI for components managed by Playbook.

 ### [CocoaPods](https://cocoapods.org)